 Sometimes you may notice scabs forming along the scar-line.
 This is normal.
 You can prevent them from becoming too big by gently rubbing Vaseline® onto the scab after you have washed the hair.

 Some children may still be sore for a few days after discharge, this should gradually ease off.
 Paracetamol/Ibuprofen should control the pain.
-Follow the manufacturer’s instructions on the box.
+Follow the manufacturer’s instructions on the box or bottle.
 Do not exceed the recommended dose for your child's age.
 If the pain does not go away, or increases, and you are concerned, please contact your nurse for advice.

 Getting back to normal

 Knocks and bumps are a normal part of childhood life.
 It is not necessary to be too protective; a simple fall will not be too harmful.
 However, rough-and-tumble play should be avoided.
-If your child has a severe fall or bang, then take them to your local health services just as you would for any other child.
+If your child has a severe fall or bang, then take them to your local urgent care centre or Accident and Emergency (A&E) department just as you would for any other child.

 Depending on your child's operation, they may need time off from school or playgroup.
 Sometimes this may be for up to a few weeks.
 You should discuss this with the nurse before you go home.